Interested in joining our Board or a committee? Have a question or comment?

 Brian Adams is a Professor Emeritus of Environmental Science at Greenfield Community College and an author of romantic comedies about environmental issues.
 He and his wife Morey, an active Survival Center volunteer, are the owners of Phippenadams Solar and install solar systems on non-profits throughout the valley.
 He lives in Northampton.

-In 2016, Angela moved to the valley and returned to the east coast after 22 years in Chicago.
-She quickly became involved with NSC, first as a supporter, and then as a member of the Events Committee.
-She lives in Florence with her cats, Phinneas and Phoenix, and she is the Marketing and Development Director for Chester Theatre Company.
-In her spare time, she participates in storytelling events and slams, sings, writes, travels, attends concerts, and reads in her hammock.
-She joined the Board in 2019.
+After 22 years in Chicago, Angela returned to the east coast in 2016.
+She quickly became involved with NSC, first as a supporter, then as a member of the Events Committee, and eventually joining the board in 2019.
+She lives in Florence with her cats, Phinneas and Phoenix, and she is the Development Manager for Amherst Cinema.
+In her spare time, she participates in storytelling events and slams, travels, attends theatre and concerts, and plunges into very cold bodies of water.

 Lisa Downing (she/her)